michaeldonnelly/msf-press-gang/docker/README.md

+** Compiling the code **

+in ~/PressGang.Bot
+dotnet publish -c Release

 ** Making the Docker image **

-cd PressGang.Bot
-dotnet publish -c Release
+in ~/docker
-docker build -t pressgang-bot -f Dockerfile .
+docker build -t pressgang-bot -f Dockerfile ..

 ** Making the container **

-cd docker
+in ~/docker
 docker compose build

 ** Running the container **

-cd docker
+in ~/docker
 docker compose start